gauthma/LaTeX/README.md

 the second of each set is to produce an article with *two* columns.
 Comment and uncomment accordingly.

+The rationale is that for just one column, we use a 12pt font, and 3.5cm lateral margins.
+For two columns, 10pt and 1.5 respectively.

 ### The *microtype* package

 The last line in the code for fonts loads the *microtype* package